Lain-Ego0/LeggedWiki/README.en.md

 - Large files: consider Git LFS or external links to avoid bloating the repo.

 ## Disclaimer
-- This repository is for learning and indexing only.
-Copyright belongs to the original authors/publishers.
+- This repository is for learning and indexing only; copyrights belong to the original authors/publishers.
 - If any material should not be publicly shared, please open an issue or contact the maintainer for removal.